A young man wearing a blue backpack hiking through hills

 How to use direct and indirect object pronouns in Spanish?

-Direct and indirect object pronouns are used to replace the direct object or indirect object of a sentence.
-While in English direct and indirect pronouns are used after the verb (I ate it), in Spanish they are usually placed before the conjugated verb (Lo comí).
+Direct and indirect are used to replace the or of a sentence.
+While in English direct and indirect pronouns are used after the (I ate it), in Spanish they are usually placed before the conjugated verb (Lo comí).
 However, this is not always the case, especially when these pronouns are with other forms of verbs.
 In these cases, the object pronoun is placed after the verbal form (comerlo).
 Let’s see what direct and indirect objects are, which pronouns can be used for these functions, and finally how they are placed!

 What is a direct/indirect object?